biswajeet-g/Piezoelectric-Energy-Harvesting/Foundation/foundation.md

 - This helps to produce a polymer matrix.

 ### Magnetic Stirring
-- This process helps to produce homogeneous distribution of all constituent
+- This process helps to produce homogeneous distribution of all constituent in the matrix.

+### Addition of BCZT-Mn
+- BCZT-Mn introduces ferroelectric dipoles which increases polarisation, dielectric constant and piezoelectric output.

+### Addition of Mxene
+- Mxene creates large interfacial area which improves charge transport and dielectric properties.

+### Sonicatio